tastybug/zettelkasten/catalog/gcp-billing-and-labeling-and-quotas.md

 > With Programmatic Budgeting one would be able to alter resources automatically, scale resources down or delete those resources that have a particular labelling configuration.
 Pretty powerful.

+Costs belong to categories, like "Internet Egree from America to China".

 ### Slicing and Dicing Spend Data

 It is possible to export spend data to GBQ, where it can be queried.
-With the help of labelling of resources, this is a very powerful approach to get insights by running queries.
+With the help of labeled resources PLUS the fact that costs are categorized, this is a very powerful approach to get insights by running queries.
+Using simple queries one can find cost drivers per resource or category.
-Alternatively, data can be exported as a file (CSV, JSON) into a storage bucket.

 Furthermore, Google Data Studio can be used to visualize spend data and to allow data to be sliced and diced.